Posted on

 Does Muscle Turn Into Fat When You Stop Working Out?

-Q: Does muscle turn into fat when you stop working out?
-I notice that some jacked people become, let’s say, “sloppy” when they quit lifting weights.
-So it must be true because, shiiiiiiiiiitttttttt, my personal observation is as scientific as it gets!
+Q: Is it true that muscle turns to fat if you stop working out?
+I’ve noticed that some jacked people become, let’s say, “sloppy” when they quit lifting weights.
+So it must be true that muscle becomes fat because, shit, my personal observation is as scientific as it gets!

 SUBSCRIBE